Universal Design for Learning

 Students with disabilities may need additional supports and services, such as:

-- Instructional supports for learning - based on the principles of Universal Design for Learning (UDL) - which foster student engagement by presenting information in multiple ways and allowing for diverse avenues of action and expression.
+- Instructional supports for learning - based on the principles of UDL - which foster student engagement by presenting information in multiple ways and allowing for diverse avenues of action and expression.

 - Instructional accommodations (Thompson, Morse, Sharpe & Hall, 2005) - changes in materials or procedures - which do not change the standards but allow students to learn within the framework of the State Standards.

-- Assistive technology devices and services to ensure access to the general education curriculum and the State Standards.
+- AT devices and services to ensure access to the general education curriculum and the State Standards.